alexcourouble/email2git/README.md

 The data comes from two different sources: the Linux git repository (or your own project) and patchwork.

-I was very lucky to be able to query the patchwork.kernel.org database directly, which you might not be anle to do.
+I was very lucky to be able to query the patchwork.kernel.org database directly, which you might not be able to do.

 The easiest way for you to collect patch data would probably be to run you own patchwork instance and parse your mailing list archive that way.